jobschepens/DIDB/syllabus.md

 ## Grading

 This course is part of a module that will be graded with a seperate Modulpruefung (z.B.
 Forschungsbericht 2 ECTS).
 To get a grade for the Modulpruefung, students also need to successfully do the coursework for the two module elements.
 Finishing this course counts as one of these two elements.
-The required coursework to pass this course consists of several assignments.
-Finishing at least all but one of the assignments will count as a finished Studienleistung.
-The Modulpruefung can be carried out in the context of this course and it will consist of a final project based on immigrant language testing data.
+The Modulpruefung can be carried out in the context of this course and it will consist of a final project based on immigrant language testing data or a topic of choice.
+You will get the Studienleistung by actively participating in the class, contributing discussion points, contributing an article summary, and presenting your research project proposal and results.

 ## Policy